 article thumbnail

 Berkonomics

 Well, the numbers don’t lie, even if there are several sources of these statistics.
-Even more credible statistics [Email readers, continue here…] John Chambers, former CEO of Cisco, stated that “More than one-third of businesses today will not survive the next ten years.”
+Bureau of Labor Statistics states that 50% of all businesses survive five years or more, and about one-third survive ten years or more.
 Starting a company is HARD – in so many ways.
+And risky too.
+And this includes all businesses, not just startups.

+article thumbnail